Chocolate Covered Pretzel Cookies

 And now?
 In cookies.
 Why not!

 I have a go-to, standard, no-fail, GUARANTEE cookie dough recipe that I use all the time.
 It is quite similiar to the Cooks Illustrated recipe for Chewy Chocolate Chip Cookies, but I’ve made a few changes.
 Rather than melting the butter – as directed by the recipe – I cream the butter with the sugars & eggs, producing an exceptionally thick and puffy cookie.
 I prefer a thick cookie over a flat one any day!

 Another trick is to chill the dough.
-Like, for hours!
-Yes, for 3o minutes and up to 5 DAYS of chilling.
+3o minutes and up to 5 DAYS of chilling.
 Trust me on this: the longer you chill the dough, the thicker the cookie will be.
 I chilled this batch for 24 hours.

 Thick enough, chewy enough, and quite honestly… the most perfect cookie.